Parametric measures of variability induced by risk measures: Non-parametric estimators

-Let $\widehat\Delta_p^Q(n)$ be the empirical estimator of $\Delta_p^Q(X)$, that is, applying $\Delta_p^Q$ to the empirical distribution of $X_1,\dots,X_n$.
-Similarly, let $\widehat\Delta_p^\ES (n)$ and $\widehat\Delta_p^\ex (n)$ be the empirical estimators of $\Delta_p^\ES (X)$ and $\Delta_p^\ex (X)$, respectively.
-We will establish consistency and asymptotic normality of the empirical estimators, based on results on empirical estimators of VaR, ES and expectiles in the literature, e.g., \cite{CT05}, \cite{C08}, and \cite{KZ17}.
-We make a standard regularity assumption on the distribution of the random variable $X$. \begin{enumerate} \item[(R)] The distribution $F$ of $X\in L^1$ is supported on an interval and has a positive density function $f$ on the support. \end{enumerate} Denote by $g=f\circ{F^{-1}}$ and let $p\in (1/2,1)$.
+Let $\widehat\Delta_p^Q(n)$ be the empirical estimator of $\Delta_p^Q(X)$, obtained by applying $\Delta_p^Q$ to the empirical distribution of $X_1,\dots,X_n$.
+Similarly, let $\widehat\Delta_p^\ES (n)$ and $\widehat\Delta_p^\ex (n)$ be the empirical estimators of $\Delta_p^\ES (X)$ and $\Delta_p^\ex (X)$.
+We will establish consistency and asymptotic normality of the empirical estimators, based on corresponding results on empirical estimators of VaR, ES and expectiles in the literature, e.g., \cite{CT05}, \cite{C08}, and \cite{KZ17}.
+We make the following standard regularity assumption on the distribution of the random variable $X$. \begin{enumerate} \item[(R)] The distribution $F$ of $X\in L^1$ is supported on a convex set and has a positive density function $f$ on the support. \end{enumerate} Denote by $g=f\circ{F^{-1}}$ and let $p\in (1/2,1)$.
 We will show in the next theorem that the asymptotic variances of the empirical estimators for $\Delta^Q_p$ and $\Delta^\ES_p$ are given by, respectively, and that for $\Delta^\ex_p$ is given by

 where for $r\in\{p,1-p\}$,

 \begin{theorem} Suppose that $p\in (1/2,1)$ and Assumption (R) holds. \begin{enumerate}[(i)] \item $ \widehat \Delta_p^Q (n)\pto \Delta_p^Q (X) $, $\widehat\Delta_p^\ES (n) \pto \Delta_p^\ES (X) $ and $\widehat\Delta_p^\ex (n) \pto \Delta_p^\ex (X)$ as $n\to \infty$. \item If $X\in L^{2+\delta}$ for some $\delta>0$, then